hardin47/website/Math58/Notes/05-CorRegDesc.md

 Consider the cat data given in Investigations 5.6 and 5.13.
 The idea is to understand cat jumping velocity as a function of body characteristics.
 Note that the correlation $r=-0.496$  between bodymass and velocity.
+Also, $R^2 = (-0.496)^2 = 0.246.$  24.6% of the variability in velocity can be explained by the bodymass.